-On July 28, 2016, in connection with the closing of the Gordondale Acquisition, the Corporation's extendible revolving credit facilities (the "Credit Facilities") were amended to increase the borrowing base to \$950 million from \$750 million.
-After giving effect to the increase in the borrowing base, the Credit Facilities are comprised of: (i) an extendible revolving syndicated term credit facility of \$900 million (the "Syndicated Credit Facility"); and (ii) an extendible revolving working capital credit facility of \$50 million (the "Working Capital Facility").
+At December 31, 2017, the Corporation's credit facilities consisted of extendible revolving credit facilities in the aggregate principal amount of \$950 million with maturity dates of May 11, 2020 (the "Credit Facilities").
+The Credit Facilities are comprised of: (i) an extendible revolving syndicated term credit facility of \$900 million (the "Syndicated Credit Facility"); and (ii) an extendible revolving working capital facility of \$50 million (the "Working Capital Facility").